taylorsimone-dispatches/Newsletter/README.md

  Pitching tips for PR companies:
  - Do not pressure me to write for media outlets.
  - Pseudonyms are allowed for interviewees by request.
- - I enjoy writing about startups.
- - Prep is research and fact check based.
+ - Prep is research and fact-check based.
- - I enjoy hearing unconventional stories.
+ - I love hearing unconventional stories.
  - 3-5 sentence pitch max.